Estimation and inference for the Wasserstein distance between mixing measures in topic models

 \subsection{Lower bounds for the estimation of the Wasserstein distance between mixing measures in topic models}

 In \cref{thm_lower_bound_SWD} of \cref{sec_lower_bound_est}, we establish a minimax optimal bound for estimating $W(\balpha^{(i)}, \balpha^{(j)}; d)$, for any pair $i, j \in [n]$, from a collection of $n$ independent multinomial vectors whose collective cell probabilities satisfy the topic model assumption.
-Concretely, for any $d$ on $\Delta_p$ that is bi-Lipschitz equivalent to the TV distance (cf. \cref{lip_d}), we have
+Concretely, for any $d$ on $\Delta_p$ that is bi-Lipschitz equivalent to the TV distance (c.f. \cref{lip_d}), we have

 where $\tau = \max\{\|\alpha^{(i)}\|_0,\|\alpha^{(j)}\|_0\}$, and $\|\cdot\|_0$ denotes the $\ell_0$ norm of a vector, counting the number of its non-zero elements, For simplicity of presentation we assume that $N_i = N_j = N$, although this is not needed for either theory or practice.
 The two terms in the above lower bound quantify, respectively, the smallest error of estimating the distance when the mixture components are known, and the smallest error when the mixture weights are known.